 Boy, 16, becomes second teenager stabbed to death in Birmingham in a week

-Another murder investigation has been launched after the incident in Small Heath.
+The youth’s death, so soon after the last murder stabbing, has shocked city residents and politicians.

-Another murder investigation has been launched in Birmingham after a 16-year-old boy became the second teenager to be stabbed to death in the city in a week.
+A murder investigation is under way after a 16-year-old boy became the second teenager in a week to be stabbed to death in Birmingham.

-The youth was discovered in Herbert Road in Small Heath at around 8pm on Wednesday, West Midlands Police said.
+The youth was discovered fatally wounded by a park in the Small Heath area of the city at about 8pm on Wednesday, West Midlands Police said.

-He had suffered serious stab wounds and was pronounced dead at the scene.

-A 15-year-old boy was treated by paramedics after he was assaulted and suffered minor injuries, the force added.

-On Thursday, a wide police cordon surrounded Sara Park, its children’s play area and several nearby streets, with a few officers guarding the scene visible from the barrier tape.
+He is the second teenager to die in a knife attack in the city, and the third murder stabbing victim this month in the force area, after another man was killed in Coventry on February 10.

+In the latest attack, which happened just yards from a primary school, a mosque and an NHS community health centre, a 15-year-old boy was also assaulted, suffering minor injuries.

-In the early hours of Monday, a 22-year-man was stabbed during a fight outside the Karahi King takeaway in Coventry Road, just a few yards away from the park.
+It came just over 48 hours after a 22-year-man was stabbed and wounded during a fight outside the Karahi King takeaway in Coventry Road, just yards from the park

 Advertising

-His life support machine was turned off two days later and police arrested a 16-year-old boy on suspicion of attempted murder.
+At the scene on Thursday morning, police officers were guarding a large cordon around the park and two nearby houses were also taped off.

+Meanwhile, the boy’s death has left residents and politicians in shock, with calls for more police and re-investment in youth and other support services.

-One Birmingham MP said she would be seeking emergency meetings with Home Secretary Sajid Javid in light of the recent spate of knife crime.
+The Labour MP for Birmingham Yardley, Jess Phllips, said she would be asking for an emergency meeting with the Home Secretary Sajid Javid, following the deaths.

-Birmingham Yardley Labour MP Jess Phillips tweeted: “Waking up to news of another young man murdered on edge of my constituency.

 Advertising